yxycindy/genomic_final/README.md

 It takes about 23-25 minutes to compute a sketch for a single bird genome.
 We also provided the sketches that we have computed so that you can run the rest of the code and reproduce our results.

-## To compute minimum spanning tree from sketches and  .dot file
+## To compute minimum spanning tree from sketches and produce .dot and .png files
 Once sketches have been created, to compute the minimum spanning tree and output
     .dot and .png files
 run `create_tree.py` with the following arguments: